A Stripe high-risk business faces a greater chance of account bans, funding holds, and increased scrutiny from the payment processor.

 There’s a lot to talk about.

-How Does Stripe Define High Risk?
+How Does Stripe Define High-Risk Business?

 Defining a merchant or business as high-risk is a bit complicated.
 Many criteria are assessed.